 Fracture risk.
 Since bone mineral density is an important predictor of fracture risk, the densitometric data in primary hyperparathyroidism suggest certain expectations about fracture incidence.
 One would expect, for example, that fracture incidence would be increased in the forearm and reduced in the lumbar spine.
-Dauphine et al. and Khosla et al. (90-91) reported that vertebral fractures were increased but other observations have failed to confirm these reports (92-94).
+Dauphine et al. and Khosla et al. (94-95) reported that vertebral fractures were increased but other observations have failed to confirm these reports (96-98).
 When vertebral fracture is the starting point for case finding, primary hyperparathyroidism is rarely found, although measurement of the serum calcium is recommended by many as part of the evaluation of all newly diagnosed cases of osteoporosis.
 Expectations for increased fracture risk at cortical sites such as the forearm are also not supported by available data although it would seem logical to anticipate more long bone fractures.
-But, primary hyperparathyroidism is not a dominant feature in most series of hip fracture patients (90).
+But, primary hyperparathyroidism is not a dominant feature in most series of hip fracture patients (94).
 Khosla et al. have analyzed retrospectively the incidence of fractures in primary hyperparathyroidism over a 28-year period, 1965-1992).
-Fracture rate at the forearm was increased among the 407 cases of primary hyperparathyroidism (91).
+Fracture rate at the forearm was increased among the 407 cases of primary hyperparathyroidism (95).
+Vignali has reported an increase in morphometric vertebral fractures in postmenopausal women with primary hyperparathyroidism (99).
+When their cohort was divided into those who did or did not meet criteria for surgery, only those who met criteria for surgery demonstrated the increase in fracture incidence.

 Expectations of fracture risk in primary hyperparathyroidism have to take into account other skeletal effects of parathyroid hormone that contribute to bone quality.
-It is clear that bone density is only one of a number of factors that account for bone strength (95).
+It is clear that bone density is only one of a number of factors that account for bone strength (100).
 As noted above, the effects of parathyroid hormone to preserve cancellous microarchitecture may tend to counteract the cortical thinning for which parathyroid hormone is also responsible.
 Another important point is the effect of parathyroid hormone on bone size.
-Cortical thinning tends to be compensated by the actions of parathyroid hormone to increase periosteal apposition, thus leading to an increase in cross sectional diameter (96-99).
-The increase in crosssectional diameter will tend to increase bone strength independent of the parathyroid hormone effect to thin the cortices.
+Cortical thinning tends to be compensated by the actions of parathyroid hormone to increase periosteal apposition, thus leading to an increase in cross sectional diameter (101-103).
+The increase in cross-sectional diameter will tend to increase bone strength independent of the parathyroid hormone effect to thin the cortices.
 Thus, in primary hyperparathyroidism, certain skeletal features tend to compete with each other: cortical thinning favoring an increase in fracture risk; increased bone size and preserved skeletal microarchitecture favoring a reduction in fracture risk.
 These considerations suggest the need for prospective studies of site-specific fracture incidence in primary hyperparathyroidism.

-After successful parathyroid surgery, increases in BMD are seen at the lumbar spine, hip regions, and, after some delay, at the distal third radius site as well.
-(5,100-102).
-In one study (100-101), this global increase in BMD after parathyroidectomy was sustained for as long as 15 years.
-The effects of surgery on fracture risk was evaluated and compared to controls in a 10-year cohort study (102-103).
-Fracture-free survival was significantly improved with surgery in comparison to no surgery (103).
+After successful parathyroid surgery, increases in BMD are seen at the lumbar spine, hip regions, and, after some delay, at the distal third radius site as well (104-107).
+In one study (104-105), this global increase in BMD after parathyroidectomy was sustained for as long as 15 years.
+Sankaran et al confirmed these individual reports in their meta-analysis of post-operative increases in BMD from a number of different studies (108).
+The effects of surgery on fracture risk was evaluated and compared to controls in a 10-year cohort study (109).
+Fracture-free survival was significantly improved with surgery in comparison to no surgery.